silhavyj/Social-Network/README.md

 #### Testing the application on localhost

 The web application itself is running over at http://127.0.0.1:8085 and the mail server can be found sitting at http://127.0.0.1:8086.
 The database server has its default port `5432` exposed to the local machine as well.
 So, it can be accessed using a database client such as `DBeaver`, for instance.
+The credentials can be found in `docker-compose.yml`

 Every time you're asked to check your e-mail, all you have to do is to navigate to the address mentioned above.
 Since a mock e-mail server was used, it doesn't really matter what e-mail address you decide to use as the e-mails won't be sent anywhere but to the local e-mail server.

 #### Testing the application among multiple computers on the same network

-If you were to test the application using multiple computers sitting on the same network, the following modification would need to be made:
+If you were to test the application using multiple computers sitting on the same network, the following modifications would need to be made:

 - in `application.yml`, the url would need to be changed from `127.0.0.1` to the IP address of the server.
 In my case, it was `10.10.2.103`.
   ```